• FUEN Journal uses a peer-review process before publishing newly submitted manuscripts.

 • The Editorial Board is responsible for the final decision regarding the acceptance or rejection of articles.
 The decision of the Editorial Board is final.

-• The final date of publication depends on the number of manuscripts already waiting for publishing.
+• The final publication date depends on the number of manuscripts already waiting for publishing.